 Bookmobile volunteers help students in need select a "just right" book they can keep and add to their home libraries.
 Contact Ann Carter to learn how you can serve with the Resurrection Bookmobile.

 To get involved, fill out this Volunteer Application and choose "Partner Schools" as your area of interest.

-For questions about The Bookmobile - Volunteer or Donate! contact Roberta Lyle at (913) 544-0254, or email using the form below.
+For questions about Volunteer with The Bookmobile contact Roberta Lyle at (913) 544-0254, or email using the form below.

 Using Psalm 4:8 as the guiding mission, the Beds Program provides new beds to children who don’t have beds of their own in Kansas City urban and suburban communities.
 Our purpose is to recognize and address the physical need for sleep, thus providing a sense of comfort, rest and peace.
 Through this coordinated demonstration of God’s love and provision, we will bring smiles and comfort to children and families.
 Our focus is to serve the children referred by Resurrection's partner school districts and specific mission partners.